dylan-lang/opendylan/documentation/intro-dylan/source/expressions-variables.rst

 Furthermore, there's only one of any given numeric value in a Dylan program, at least from the programmer's point of view.
-All variables which refer to the integer 2 -- or, in Dylan-speak, are :term:`bound` to the integer 2 -- point to the exact same thing.
+All variables which refer to the integer 2 -- or, in Dylan terminology, are :drm:`bound <bindings>` to the integer 2 -- point to the exact same thing.

 .. code-block:: dylan